exposit/dw-ccs/_posts/2018-02-16-the-wraithlander.md

 excerpt:

-trigger: When you are granted a hold by your betters...
+trigger: When you return from the wraith lands...

 categories:
 - fighter